configcat/docs/website/docs/faq.md

 ### What browser data is collected, processed or stored by the ConfigCat SDK when pulling feature flag data from the ConfigCat CDN?

 ConfigCat doesn't collect, store or process any browser data.
-The data flow is one directional - the SDKs are only downloading the config.json files and the feature flag evaluation happens in the SDK.
+The data flow is one directional - the SDKs are only downloading the config JSON files and the feature flag evaluation happens in the SDK.
 ConfigCat doesn't collect any information about the customer's users.

 ### Is data hosted only within the EU?